Education Research Current About VU Amsterdam NL

 More information about the Advisory board

-Rien Rouw is strategic advisor at the Dutch Ministry of Education, Culture and Science (OCW).
-Previously he worked as policy analyst at the OECD’s Directorate for Education and Skills, where he has been involved in research on governing complex education systems.
-He also was affiliated as a research fellow with the Netherlands School for Public Administration and with the Dutch Scientific Council for Government Policy, doing research on evidence-based policy making in Dutch government.
+Rien Rouw is a strategic advisor at the Dutch Ministry of Education, Culture and Science and an advisor to the OECD.
+He previously worked as a policy analyst at the OECD’s Directorate for Education and Skills, contributing to research on governing complex education systems.
+Rien has also been a research fellow at the Netherlands School for Public Administration and the Dutch Scientific Council for Government Policy, where he focused on evidence-based policymaking in the public sector.

 Quick links